-As a dietitian, I often receive inquiries about the acidity levels in various foods and beverages.
-One common question involves orange juice – just how acidic is it?
-The answer may surprise you.
+As a nutritionist, I frequently receive questions about the acidity levels in different foods and drinks.
+A popular inquiry is about the acidity of orange juice – how acidic is it really?
+You may be shocked by the answer.

 Acidity is a measure of the concentration of hydrogen ions in a substance.
 The pH scale, which ranges from 0 to 14, is used to measure acidity, with lower numbers indicating higher acidity.